 A soldering iron is a hand held tool used, with the use of solder, for heating two pieces of metal to a working temperature in order to join those two pieces together.
-All soldering tools and materials seen in this project can be bought by clicking into the images in our tool store to the right of this page.

 Soldering irons can come in a gun shaped design which people should find easy to use.
 The pencil design model is generally used for more delicate types of work.